-During the last six years of his life in Belgrade he published four books and worked mostly on radio and television as a talk-show host, writer and producer, among other things writing and directing 24 radio-plays for Radio Politika.
+During the last six years of his life in Serbia he published four books and worked mostly on radio and television as a talk-show host, writer and producer, among other things writing and directing 24 satirical radio-plays for Radio Politika.
 He also made two TV documentaries and hosted over 150 TV shows.

 He is in Serbian Who is Who.

-Dragan continued to write after moving to Canada.
+Dragan continued to write in English after moving to Canada in 1995.
 He wrote for Toronto Star, This, Saturday Night, NOW, Ottawa Citizen and other Canadian publications.
 In 1997 his article "Border Crossing" was nominated for the Canadian National Magazine Award.
-In 1998 he was part of the prestigious Creative Journalism program at Banff Centre for the Arts.
-The essay written there was published in a book in 2000.
-The same year, he worked with Ken Finkleman as the script consultant on his TV series “Foreign objects” (episode "Evil"), where he got one of the leading roles, in spite of refusing to change his haircut.
+In 1998 he was part of the prestigious Creative Journalism programme at Banff Centre for the Arts.
+The essay written there was published in To Arrive Where You Are (Banff Press, 2000).
+That same year he worked with Ken Finkleman as the script consultant on his TV series Foreign objects (episode "Evil"), where he got one of the leading roles, in spite of refusing to change his haircut.

-Some of the descriptions of his writing:
+Some of the descriptions of his oeuvre:

 - "Fascinating storytelling which leads the reader imperceptibly from brilliant essayistic insights to a heavy, Hemingwayesque prose."1

 - "Great detail and marvellous language."
 2